-The Portfolio may invest up to one third of its assets, either directly, or indirectly through financial derivative instruments, in equity securities of
+The Portfolio may invest up to one third of its assets, either directly, or indirectly through financial derivative instruments, in equity securities of companies domiciled outside Europe.
+The Portfolio may also hold cash and Money Market Instruments.

 9 The proportion is determined on the basis of the Sum of Notionals approach.

-The proportion is determined on the basis of the Sum of Notionals approach.
+10 The proportion is determined on the basis of the Sum of Notionals approach.

 11 The proportion is determined on the basis of the Sum of Notionals approach.
 12 The proportion is determined on the basis of the Sum of Notionals approach.